Bone Density Group Exercise Class

 Class Fees and Attendance Options

-Reception can confirm current class fees and class pack options when you book.
-This keeps the page current if fees change.
+Reception can confirm current class fees, class pack options and appointment pathways when you book.
+This keeps the page accurate if fees or class options change.

-This class is for adults with low bone health, lower strength, reduced balance or concern about falls.
-It may also suit you if you have been told to train but feel unsure where to start.
+This class is for adults with low bone health, reduced strength, lower balance confidence or concern about falls.
+It may also suit you if you have been told to exercise but feel unsure how to start safely.

 Women are affected more often than men, mainly after menopause.
-Men can also have low bone health.
-Guided training can help when the plan fits the person, not just the scan.
+However, men can also have low bone health.
+A guided program can help when it fits the person, not just the scan result.

 This Class May Suit You If You Have:

-- a goal to move from one-on-one care into group work.
+• a goal to move from one-on-one care into group exercise.

 Guided posture and strength work for safer training.